tagatac/scidvspc/README.txt

   drag and drop the App into /Applications (or similar).
 It cannot be run from the dmg disk image.

-  Due to complicated build reasons, only Yosemite (OS X 10.10) and later are now supported.
-Additionally, Catalina has removed 32-bit app support, and it is only supported by our beta ScidvsMac-x64 app, as 64-bit Wish is not as robust as the old version.
+  Due to technical build reasons, only Mac OSX 10.10 and later are supported.
+Previous versions (including Snow Leopard) should install Scid vs Mac 4.16).
+  Additionally, Newer macOS have removed 32-bit app support, and are only supported by our beta ScidvsMac-x64 app, which is not as robust as the 32 bit version.

   To compile from source - once you have XCode installed - please read ScidvsMac-HowTo.rtfd in the source tarball for some older information.